San Bruno, CA

 - SPRINTING: Sprinting is all about swimming with “controlled aggression!”
 Our Elite Clinicians will demonstrate how to swim with power, while also being relaxed - having too much tension will make your swimmer slip in the water and slow down.
 Swimmers will observe how to tweak their strokes to make them quick yet efficient - increasing tempo, shortening the breath, and a strong connected kick will lead to an explosive 50!

 - STARTS: Your swimmer’s proper hand and foot placement on the block can allow them to drive forward with a lot of explosive power.
-Brett and Nick will work with your swimmer to find the best position on the block as well as how to launch their body forward efficiently into a tight streamline and enter the water through a small hole.
+Nick and Austin will work with your swimmer to find the best position on the block as well as how to launch their body forward efficiently into a tight streamline and enter the water through a small hole.

 - RELAY EXCHANGES: Relays are often the most exciting races to watch and the most fun races to swim, and having great relay exchanges will take your team’s performance to the next level.
 Our clinicians will work with your swimmer on both sides of the relay start - swimming into the finish on a full stroke and timing the take off from the block for a fast start.
 Your swimmer will learn how to step forward on the block, swing their arms, and take advantage of that momentum into a powerful dive, streamline, and breakout.

-Each day, swimmers and parents are invited to ask Brett and Nick questions during a Q&A session.
+Each day, swimmers and parents are invited to ask Nick, Michael, and Austin questions during a Q&A session.
 Gain insight into their training and coaching philosophies, diet and nutrition, and recovery tactics.

 WATCH THE CLINICIAN

-Observe Nick swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient, and fast swimming.
+Observe Nick, Michael, and Austin swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient, and fast swimming.

 PUT YOUR SKILLS TO THE TEST